saimCodez/saimCodez/README.md

 <h3 align="center">
- 13-year-old frontend developer passionate about building responsive, interactive websites using HTML, CSS, JavaScript, Typescript, Tailwind CSS, and React.
+ 13-year-old frontend developer passionate about building responsive, interactive websites using  React/Nextjs, Typescript and Tailwind CSS, and.
 Always learning, exploring new technologies, and creating real-world projects to grow as a developer.
 </h3>

 <br>